DevRuibin/AZdev/README.md

     - Create a database for the project.
     - Update the database configuration in `application.properties`.

-   > **Note:** Hopefully, the author of the book provides two containers for testing purposes. you can find the docker
+   > **Note:** Thankfully, the author of the book provides two containers for testing purposes. you can find the docker
    > compose file in the `resources` folder.

 3. **Build the project:**